a local kansas city mission built on

 Throughout the week we will paint, clean, do yard work, and perform other meaningful tasks for the poor, disabled and elderly.
 Everyone will spend the week in an atmosphere free of distractions which will foster their faith, inspire charity, and lead them closer to Christ.

-Our team will be led by Kris Walters, our youth minister, and 2-3 adults - approximately a 1:5 ratio.
+Our team will be led by one of our youth ministers, and 1-3 adults - approximately a 1:5 ratio.

 What is this trip about?